bergesinstitute/graf-method/book-2-unit-1.md

 22. The psychiatrist (f) and the secretary (m) are from Lima.
 23. Her sister is a writer.

+## 2. Write a short essay

-## 2. Choose a. your brother/sister, b. your best friend, or c. your significant other and tell us everything about him/her: where does he/she live, what does he/she do, physical characteristics, personality, etc.
+Choose a. your brother/sister, b. your best friend, or c. your significant other and tell us everything about him/her: where does he/she live, what does he/she do, physical characteristics, personality, etc.

 ## 3. Translate